 NPS is a typical benchmark companies measure to evaluate and improve customer loyalty.
 NPS is different from other benchmarks, such as customer satisfaction score or customer effort score, in that it measures a customer's overall sentiment about a brand, versus their perception of a singular interaction or purchase.

 Note: You can also gather NPS results from your employees to understand their satisfaction and happiness working for your company.

 How to Calculate NPS

-Survey your customers, asking them "On a scale of 0 to 10, how likely are you to recommend to a friend?"
+- Survey your customers and ask them, "On a scale of 0 to 10, how likely are you to recommend us to a friend?"